Playing for 3D Human Recovery: Conclusion

 \section{Conclusion}

 In this work, we evaluate the effectiveness of synthetic game-playing data in enhancing human pose and shape estimation especially in the wild.
 To this end, we present \name, a large-scale, diverse dataset for 3D human recovery.
 Our experiments on \name provide five takeaways: \textbf{1)} Training with diverse synthetic data (especially with outdoor scenes) achieves a significant performance boost. \textbf{2)} The effectiveness is attributed to the complementary relation between real and synthetic data. \textbf{3)} The more data, the better because model performance is highly sensitive to data density. \textbf{4)} Strong supervision such as SMPL parameters are essential to training a high-performance model. \textbf{5)} Deeper and more powerful backbones also benefit from a large amount of data.
 As for future works, we plan to investigate beyond 1.4M data samples with more computation budgets to explore the boundary of training with synthetic data.
 Moreover, it would be interesting to study the sim2real problem for 3D parametric human recovery more in-depth with \name, or even extend the game-playing data to other human-related topics such as model-free reconstruction that are out of the scope of this work.
+In addition, the annotation pipeline may be upgraded to fully capture the body shape besides the bone lengths from the 3D mesh of the subjects.

 \ifCLASSOPTIONcompsoc